-She has used a five-point scale ranging from 0 (Poor) to 5 (excellent) to grade the five Emerging nations on the parameters discussed above to derive the Aggregate Score and based on the Aggregate Score has assigned Sovereign Rating which captures the Sovereign Risk of these Emerging Nations.
+She has used a five-point scale ranging from 0 (Poor) to 5 (excellent) to grade the five Emerging nations on the parameters discussed above to derive the Aggregate Score and, based on the Aggregate Score, has assigned a Sovereign Rating which captures the Sovereign Risk of these Emerging Nations.

 Sovereign Score based on assigned grades to each Emerging Nation in each category.

-- It enables easy comparison between different countries and enables an investor to understand and appreciate the risk and reward associated with making an investment in a particular country and industries within.
+- It enables easy comparison between different countries and allows an investor to understand and appreciate the risk and reward associated with investing in a particular country and industry.
 In short, it enables the cross country and across different time frame comparison.

-- Ratings based on such risk act as an important benchmark for a country to showcase its competitiveness over other countries to promote itself as an Investment destination in front of Foreign Investors.
+- Ratings based on such risk act as an essential benchmark for a country to showcase its competitiveness over other countries to promote itself as an Investment destination in front of Foreign Investors.

-- It follows a herd mentality which means that ratings based on Country Risk are usually impacted by converging practice in which if one developing country is downgraded, others were also downgraded due to the interconnected globalized world.
+- It follows a herd mentality, which means that ratings based on Country Risk are usually impacted by converging practice.
+If one developing country is downgraded, others were also downgraded due to the interconnected, globalized world.

-- Country Risk indirectly impacts the ability of the corporate in that country and impacts their ability to raise cheap foreign borrowing which directly impacts their profitability.
-A high Sovereign Risk is perceived by foreign Investors as Risky and requires higher premium which will increase the cost of borrowing for companies within that country.
+- Country Risk indirectly impacts the ability of the corporate in that country and impacts their ability to raise cheap foreign borrowing, which directly affects their profitability.
+A high Sovereign Risk is perceived by foreign Investors as Risky and requires a higher premium, which will increase the cost of borrowing for companies within that country.

-- This is normally not clearly exhibited in the Sovereign ratings until its too late (the country might have defaulted).
-This is due to the inherent vested interest of the government of various countries to ensure their ratings are higher and the Rating Agency incentive to accommodate the countries (which are its clients).
+- This usually is not exhibited in the Sovereign ratings until its too late (the country might have defaulted).
+This is due to the inherent vested interest of the government of various countries to ensure their ratings are higher and the Rating Agency’s incentive to accommodate the states (which are its clients).

-- It is largely based on Historical data points and analyzing the same to inference future events and as such lacks a lot of objectivity.
+- It is primarily based on Historical data points and analyzing the same to inference future events and, as such, lacks a lot of objectivity.

-Sovereign Risk is an important yardstick which is closely followed and taken into consideration while making an investment in any country by foreign Investors and is normally done by evaluation of Country Risk Rating.
+Sovereign Risk is an important yardstick that is closely followed and taken into consideration while making an investment in any country by foreign Investors and is typically done by evaluation of Country Risk Rating.

-Country Risk increases with deteriorating fiscal conditions, political uncertainty, social unrest, deflation, the legal system, and deep recession, etc. Foreign Investors while making an investment in any sovereign should make a thorough analysis of this risk to ensure they are duly compensated for the risk undertaken.
+Country Risk increases with deteriorating fiscal conditions, political uncertainty, social unrest, deflation, the legal system, deep recession, etc. Foreign Investors, while investing in any sovereign, should make a thorough analysis of this risk to ensure they are duly compensated for the risk undertaken.